thoughtspot/rest-api-sdk/TS_GENERIC_LIB/doc/controllers/group.md

 # Delete Group

 To remove a group from the ThoughtSpot system, send a DELETE request to this endpoint.
 At Least one value needed.
-When both are given user id will be considered to fetch user information.
+When both are given,then user id will be considered to fetch user information.

 ```ts
 async deleteGroup(